In This Article

 The government’s Dietary Guidelines recommend that if you’re going to consume alcohol, you should do so in moderation.
-Moderate alcohol consumption is defined as one drink per day for women and up to two drinks per day for men of the legal drinking age.
+Moderate alcohol consumption is defined as one drink per day for women and up to two drinks per day for men.

-If you or someone you know is blacking out often or struggling with alcohol abuse, reach out to professional help or call Addiction Group for more information on top treatment resources.
-Treatment options are available to help you reduce or quit drinking, from rehabilitation centers to cognitive behavioral therapy (CBT) and medication-assisted treatment (MAT).
-You don’t have to (and shouldn’t) navigate this journey alone.
+If you or someone you know is blacking out often or struggling with alcohol abuse, reach out for professional help.
+You don’t have to navigate this journey alone.